Eventmasters Racing March 2026 – Horses in Training Update

 It was a particularly special success given Stevie’s previous association with his dam, Turanga Leela.
 Immense credit must go to John Mackie, whose patience and careful management have been instrumental in the gelding’s development.

 He followed up with a solid fourth-place finish at Lingfield Park on 21st February.
 The sharper nature of the track may not have played entirely to his strengths, and a stiffer test could see further improvement.
-We look forward to seeing how he continues to progress.
+We look forward to seeing him back in action at Newcastle (19:30 Race) on Friday 6th March in handicap company, which although a step up in class will hopefully continue progress.

 Soldhi – Racing Debut Approaches

-Soldhi, our filly by Capri out of New Money, is nearing her racecourse debut under the care of John Mackie.
-She is currently having the final touches applied to her preparation, with the possibility of an away day to further sharpen her before she runs.
+Soldhi (Italian for money), our filly by Capri out of New Money, is nearing her racecourse debut under the care of John Mackie.
+She is currently having the final touches applied ahead of her debut at Catterick (16:40 Race) on Wednesday 4th March.
+She will be ridden by former Champion Jockey Brian Hughes and with there being a field of eight runners (the dead 8), we are very hopefully that she will hit the frame.

 Swinging London – Consistent and Versatile